mucky-duck/QuackFX/README.md

 # skin.quackfx

 QuackFX is a skin/theme for KODI

+KODI File Manager Source: https://mucky-duck.github.io/QuackFX - automatic!

 The Leia version is based on the Titan Skin and was my first attempt at editing the xml files.